Main Claire's Itchy Feet logo

 5. Tena

-Famous as Ecuador’s cinnamon capital, Tena, is your door to the Amazon rain forests.
+Visiting Ecuador should include Tena, known as Ecuador’s cinnamon capita.
+Itl is your door to the Amazon rain forests.
 You could go on jungle excursions into the Amazon, as well as indulge in whitewater rafting, canoeing, and kayaking.

 6. Otavalo

-Surrounded by mountains, Otavalo is a picture-perfect town in the Andean highlands.
-If you go there, don’t forget to visit the Laguna de San Pablo and hang around in its beautiful markets.
+When you travel to Ecuador, Otavalo exists as a picture-perfect town surrounded by mountains in the Andean highlands.
+If you visit Ecuador to go there, don’t forget to visit the Laguna de San Pablo and hang around in its beautiful markets.

 7. Cuenca